karthikiitm87/domain-generalisation/README.md

 # Using Faster-RCNN detector

 Even though we do not restrict our approach to improve the generalisation to a specific detector, we have currently used Faster-RCNN as an example detector to demonstrate our approach.
 In future, we will include the codes using other popular detectors as well.
 In this code, we use torchvision's Faster-RCNN detector with COCO pretrained weights for experimenting with Cityscapes, Sim10K, BDD100K while we obtained better accuracy for GWHD using ImageNet pretrained weights.
+We use the Pytorch-Lightning framework to train our model.

 Dataset details/Folder Structure!
 Command for training